MGough/DropwizardPostgresqlExample/README.md

+# WARNING: This has not been maintained, Dropwizard is now at version 1.0.0 or above.
+This may no longer be of any use other than for reference.

 # Dropwizard Postgresql Example
 A basic example of how to use a postgresql database in Dropwizard.
 This example was written for Dropwizard 0.8.4.